TrackableEntities/trackable-entities/2a-gettingstarted-webapi.md

 - Repeat the prior steps to add controllers for other entities to the **WebApi** project, for example, for ```Products``` and ```Orders```.

-## Client Configuration
+## Retrieving Entities

-Now that controllers have been added to the **WebApi** project, it's time to configure the **ConsoleClient** to consume the Web API services by submitting HTTP requests for GET, POST, PUT and DELETE.
-Most importantly, the client will use the **TrackableEntities.Client** library to automatically track changes to entities that are added, modified or deleted.
+Now that controllers have been added to the **WebApi** project, it's time to configure the **ConsoleClient** to retrieve customers and orders from the Web API service.

-### 9. Copy the Web API project's port number
+### 9. Retrieve customers and orders

 - Copy the **port number** from the browser you used to test the Web API service, then paste it to replace the placeholder used for the port number in the ```Program.Main``` method of the **ConsoleClient** app.

-### 10. Uncomment code in Program.Main to use the Web API service

 - Uncomment code in ```Program.Main``` to retrieve customers from the Web API service and print them to the console.
 - Also uncomment the **Service methods** and **Helper methods** in ```Program```.